Hawks vs. Celtics: Betting Trends, Record ATS, Home/Road Splits

 Hawks Betting Records & Stats

-- Atlanta has played 55 games this season that ended with a combined score higher than 228.5 points.
+- Atlanta has played 49 games this season that finished with a combined score over 231.5 points.

-- Atlanta's average game total this season has been 236.6, 8.1 more points than this matchup's over/under.
+- The average total for Atlanta's games this season has been 236.6, 5.1 more points than this matchup's over/under.

 - The Hawks have come away with 12 wins in the 34 contests they have been listed as the underdogs in this season.

-- This season, Atlanta has won four of its nine games, or 44.4%, when it is the underdog by at least +165 on the moneyline.
+- Atlanta has a record of 1-4 when it is set as the underdog by +195 or more by sportsbooks this season.

-- The moneyline set for this matchup implies Atlanta has a 37.7% chance of coming away with a victory in the contest.
+- Atlanta has an implied victory probability of 33.9% according to the moneyline set by sportsbooks for this matchup.

 Hawks vs. Celtics Over/Under Stats (Regular Season)